 Surging inflation is a concern for Mike and Brit Miller, a couple in their 30s living in Atlanta, Georgia.
 They say they’ve noticed a spike in prices for everyday items like food and gas over the past few months — a change that’s forcing them to reevaluate their budget and become extra cautious of their spending.

-The April consumer price index, which measures changes in the cost of food, housing, gasoline, utilities, and other goods, rose by 8.3% over the past 12 months — below the surge recorded in March but still running near a 40-year-high.
-Prices were up 0.3% in April, less than the 0.2% estimate, according to the report.
+The June consumer price index, which measures changes in the cost of food, housing, gasoline, utilities, and other goods, rose by 8.3% over the past 12 months in August — a 40-year-high.

 “I travel a lot more for work, so gas is a big thing and I noticed that pretty quickly,” says Brit, who works as a nurse.
 The Millers host a YouTube channel on which they share their story of paying off $120,000 in debt with more than 11,000 followers, along with financial tips and tricks they learned in the process.